 - Officers or directors of one another’s business

-- Legally recognised partners in business
+- Legally recognized partners in business

 - The employer and the employee